-What innovative and creative actions can be taken?
-This is the key to tackling inconceivable situations, knowing how to find leverage points on which to establish the rescue operation and subsequently work on the reconstruction and reinvention of a new social deal for these areas.
+What innovative and creative actions can be taken ?
+This is the key to tackling " inconceivable " situations : knowing how to find leverage points on which to establish the rescue operation and subsequently work on the reconstruction and reinvention of a new social deal for these areas.
 This can only be achieved once the heat of the situation has been cooled, in full respect of the rule of law.

 Three directions can be indicated.
-The first, on the ground, to be established neighbourhood by neighbourhood, town by town.
+The first on the ground, to be established neighbourhood by neighbourhood, town by town.
 A worrying situation does not warrant centralisation.
 On the contrary, the real points of support are to be found locally - mayors, their teams in the local municipality and their networks.
 The real source of dynamism is to be found at local level and these teams must be given full support.
 And as in all major crises, the family, and mothers in particular, are absolutely essential fulcra to re-start and support all efforts at restoration and revitalisation.

 The second is at international level.
 We must not delay to take initiatives.
-There is no guarantee that this epidemic will remain confined to French soil.
-It might be advisable for French local (or national) elected officials to invite a number of foreign mayors (from elsewhere in Europe or the Americas) to exchange experiences and pool operational creativity.
-This would generate a welcome, necessary and desirable opening in terms of understanding the situation.
+There is no guarantee that this epidemic will remain confined to French soil, and it could be that a number of the foreign readings of these events may prove to have been somewhat dismissive.
+It might be advisable for French local (or national) elected officials to invite a number of foreign mayors (from either Europe or the Americas) to exchange experiences and pool operational creativity.
+This would generate a very welcome, necessary and desirable opening both in terms of understanding the situations and would reseed much needed confidence.

 Finally, beyond this immediate crisis period, French society will have to be mobilised.
-A problem of this severity cannot be not resolved without a genuine cultural and economic redistribution of all the cards.
-Pragmatic solutions must be searched for and found.
+A problem of this severity is not resolved without a genuine redistribution of the playing hand from both an economic and cultural point of view.
+Pragmatic solutions must be searched for and found, they will not simply fall as the gentle rain from the sky.